aftian/whatsapp-purple/README.md

 Get a copy
 ----------

-Ubuntu users can use launchpad repository: https://launchpad.net/~whatsapp-purple/+archive/ppa/
+BlankOn users can use suroboyo repository

 Windows users can find a copy at the nightly builds server: http://davidgf.net/nightly/whatsapp-purple/win32/